Synchronization of Quasi-Particle Excitations in a Quantum Gas with Cavity-Mediated Interactions

 To obtain a more complete description of the system response, we numerically solve a GPE which, different from the previously described simplified 2D model, also takes into account the trapping potential and the contact interactions\,\cite{suppmat,GPE_SciPostPhysCodeb}.
-The numerical results capture the experimental behavior qualitatively well.
-However, they are rescaled by a constant factor along the transverse-pump axis, as the critical transverse pump strength -- where the modes fully soften -- is sensitive to experimental factors such as finite temperature and atom number variations due to pump-strength-dependent losses~\cite{baumgartner2024stability}.
-These effects are not included in our theory and likely account for the observed deviations between experiment and prediction.
+The GPE simulations show quantitative agreement with the experimental behavior of the SR1 mode, see panels (a) and (c).
+In panels (b) and (d), corresponding to the SR2 mode, the agreement is only qualitative, capturing the overall softening trend and response growth.
+To account for atom losses during the experiment, the GPE results are rescaled by a global factor along the transverse-pump axis.
+We assign the remaining discrepancies between GPE theory and experiment to non-adiabaticity and to the pump-strength-dependent losses~\cite{baumgartner2024stability} not captured by our global rescaling\,\cite{suppmat}.

 We now turn to an intermediate cavity detuning of $\Delta_c = 2\pi\times \SI{-3}{\mega\hertz}$, where the two excitation modes are expected to cross outside the superradiant phases.
 Figure~\ref{fig5:Syncronization}(a) displays the experimental data as a function of the transverse pump strength: At low $V_{\text{TP}}$, the SR1 mode undergoes a partial softening, before it starts to harden again around $3.5~E_\text{rec}$.
 For small $V_{\text{TP}}$, the SR2 mode remains undetectable due to the dominant response of the SR1 mode~\cite{suppmat}.
 The SR2 mode becomes visible only at higher $V_{\text{TP}}$, as the system approaches the critical point of the SR2 phase.
-We observe in the intermediate regime (between about 4 and $6~E_\text{rec}$), that the measured mode energies overlap across a significant range of pump strengths rather than crossing each other, signaling the synchronization of the two modes.
+In the intermediate regime, we observe the measured mode energies overlap between $4.6(2)~E_\text{rec}$ and $5.8(3)~E_\text{rec}$ in the experimental data, signaling their synchronization.
+Figures~\ref{fig5:Syncronization}(b) and (c) present numerical results from the GPE and the 2D analytical model, respectively.
+The GPE simulation predicts synchronization between $5.5$ and $6.0~E_\text{rec}$, while the simplified band structure model, which neglects interactions and external confinement, yields a synchronization region between $6.3$ and $7.0~E_\text{rec}$.
+The deviations reflect the same limitations discussed for Fig.\,\ref{fig3:Double-roton}, see\,\cite{suppmat}.